CBEP-SoCB/CBEPgraphics/README.md

 A small warning -- R integration with fonts is a bit tricky.

 The `CBEPgraphics` package depends on availability of the Montserrat font family.
-For the font functionsto work, the Montserrat family of fonts must be available on your computer, and the font must be separately registered in the R font database.
+For the font functions to work, the Montserrat family of fonts must be available on your computer, and the font must be separately registered in the R font database.